hpcfung/CodingProjects/Random/README.md

 - but actually, when you compute the correlation https://stackoverflow.com/questions/19428029/how-to-get-correlation-of-two-vectors-in-python, it is basically 0?
 - which is what we see when we plot the predicted values vs the true values

+### 3
+- since the loss is distance squared, the actual distance is a bit larger?